ericharm/vim-setup/readme.md

 ### Key bindings
 - resize panes with Alt+h/j/k/l
-- `qq` is an alias for the escape key, same motion but much closer and has only burned me when copying big hashes and just now when I tried to type it into this readme
+- `qq` is an alias for the escape key, same motion but much closer and has only burned me when copying big hashes and just now when I tried to type it into this readme (just switch to paste mode)
 - Alt+/ for comments
 - Tab and Shift-Tab to move through ... tabs
 - Alt-Shift-f shortcut to fuzzy search

 ### Other
 - I like to know if supposedly blank lines are actually full of spaces, or if there are trailing spaces at the end of actual code statements
-- I prefer tabs to spaces
+- I prefer spaces to tabs
 - I like to indent 2 spaces by default in .rb files and 4 everywhere else.
 See: ftplugin/ruby.vim
 - I like bright colors